inna030/MOOC-Courses/README.md

 # MOOC COURSES

 A list of all the online courses I have taken which matches a master degree in data science.
-Currently, I am still pursuing the degree.
+Currently, I am pursuing the degree.
 I mainly took courses offered by Coursera, Edx and Udacity.
 I took the liberty to add electives that I saw interesting.

 # Curriculum